hazrmard/FeatureTrack/README.md

 The environment variable `OPENCV_DIR` shout be set up to point to OpenCV libraries in your system.

 ## Use
-The application prints usage instructions when run without any arguments:
+The application prints usage instructions when run without any argument.
+It *requires* an empty directory to store sampled frames.
+The directory should be manually created before `FeatureTrack` is called.

 ```
 FeatureTrack